conartist6/structure-ish/README.md

 ## FAQs

 **Question**: I assumed that `hasKeyedMethods(Immutable.Seq.Keyed())`, (or similar) would be true, why isn't it?

 Because the `get` and `set` methods probably won't have the performance characteristics you would expect, and the `size` property might not exist at all.

+**Question**: Are typed arrays structures?
+Uint8Array, for example.

+They could be considered structures but for reasons of performance they are not.